 Besides them, it was also announced that some of his recurring actors were collaborating once again with him, including Tim Roth (Reservoir Dogs, Pulp Fiction, and The Hateful Eight), Kurt Russell (Death Proof and The Hateful Eight), and Michael Madsen (Reservoir Dogs, Kill Bill Vol. 1 and 2, and The Hateful Eight).
 Some other names that have been linked to the film are Dakota Fanning, Luke Perry, Damian Lewis, Emile Hirsch, Burt Reynolds, Timothy Olyphant, and the film legend Al Pacino, though there’s no information yet about who these actors are playing in the film.

-When is it going to be released?
+When is "Once Upon A Time In Hollywood" going to be released?

 Tarantino explained that it took him about five years to finish the story since he had always wanted to do something to honor the Los Angeles of his childhood and the last days of that Golden Age in Hollywood’s history.
 However, after the scandal surrounding Harvey Weinstein (he’s been the producer of all his films) and the controversy he himself was involved in after Uma Thurman talked about an incident while filming Kill Bill, his plans were postponed.